SilvanTeufel/TopDownRTSTemplate_V2_ReadMe/README.md

 1. For Character choose a Skeletal Mesh and a Animation Blueprint (there are Example Animation Blueprints in the Blueprint Folder All\Engine\Plugins\TopDownRTSTemplate\Content\TopDownRTSTemplate\Blueprints\Animations)
 2. Adapt the Trigger Capsule to the Mesh
 3. If you need a new Animation Blueprint for your Mesh Create it -> Right Click -> Animations -> Animation Blueprint
-4. Copy the Statemachine from my Example Animations Blueprints (All\Engine\Plugins\SwarmSimulator\Content\TopDownRTSTemplate\Blueprints\Animations)
+4. Copy the Statemachine from my Example Animations Blueprints (All\Engine\Plugins\TopDownRTSTemplate\Content\TopDownRTSTemplate\Blueprints\Animations)
 5. Go through all States and change the Animation.
 6. Check if the Transition Rules are Setup Correctly.
 If not you can easily choose the right state from a dropdown.
-7. Check Details of the Blueprint by Typing SwarmSimulator in the Search.
+7. Check Details of the Blueprint by Typing TopDownRTSTemplate in the Search.
 8. Use Functions and Variables in EvenGraph and Construction Script.
 Or just use the Parent Class as it is.
 9. Choose the AI Controller for the Unit